ROES Digital Manager

 ……………………………………………………………………………………………………………………………………………………………………………………………………..

-Where can I find a tutorial for ROSE Digital Manager?
+Where can I find a tutorial for ROES Digital Manager?

-You can view a video tutorial for help using the ROSE Digital Manager at
+You can view a video tutorial for help using the ROES Digital Manager at

 http://www.softworkssystems2.com/NewSite/video/ROES%20Pro_basic_ordering%20with%20voice/ROES%20Retail_basic_ordering%20with%20voice.html?KeepThis=true&TB_iframe=true&height=480&width=640